Lo56/eventlor/README.md

 # README
+by Laurence (Lo56) / Lorient

-Starting data base for events app for Lorient.
+Starting data base for events app for Lorient : tables creaded but work incomplete.